 It’s possible to make your own black garlic at home, but the process is far from easy.
 It takes a lot of time and dedication to produce the optimal controlled temperatures needed and even when you’ve finished the fermentation process, there’s no guarantee you’ve produced aged black garlic that has the specific health benefits you’re after.

 Enter our Black Garlic supplement.
 The health benefits are endless; for a start, it’s ten times more effective than standard raw garlic, completely odourless and free of side-effects.
 As it’s made from 100% natural ingredients, it can be taken alongside any other medicines you might be taking for cardiovascular conditions.
 Your gut, heart and immune health can all improve with a safe natural food-based supplement.

 Whatsmore, each of our Black Garlic capsules has the highest standardised strength of S-Allyl Cysteine (SAC) at 3%, so it can help to maintain healthy blood pressure by protecting your cardiovascular system and circulation.
-It also contains the highest strength, premium-grade fermented black garlic extract, combined with vitamins C and B1.
+It also contains the highest strength, premium-grade fermented black garlic extract, combined with vitamins D.

 How are the Black Garlic supplements made?